Experiencing joy is a form of radical self-care.

 'Bad Boys' (1995)

-Will Smith and Martin Lawrence play two police detectives in Miami in the 1990s.
-Although the two are partners, they definitely do not have everything in common; Mike Lowrey (Smith) is a bachelor while Marcus Burnett (Lawrence) is married with kids.
-When $100 million worth of heroin is stolen, they must investigate the case while protecting a witness.
-The hit action comedy, directed by Michael Bay, co-stars Theresa Randle, Téa Leoni and Joe Pantoliano.
+Will Smith and Martin Lawrence play police detectives in Miami in the 1990s.
+The two are partners, but they definitely don't have everything in common; Mike Lowrey (Smith) is a bachelor while Marcus Burnett (Lawrence) is married with kids.
+When $100 million worth of heroin is stolen, they must investigate the case while protecting a witness (Téa Leoni).
+The hit action comedy, directed by Michael Bay, co-stars Theresa Randle and Joe Pantoliano.

 Where to Watch: Amazon